Where Passion Meets Creativity

 Beyond Performative: A Strategy for Gender-Inclusive Branding, 2025

-While we shared ideas throughout the process, I led the strategy side, shaping the campaign objective, cultural context, and core brand message.
-I analyzed cultural moments, such as the erasure of LGBTQ+ identities and the misgendering of nonbinary public figures, to ground our work in real-world relevance and urgency.
+We worked collaboratively throughout the process, combining my partner’s audience research and insight development with my strategic direction to build a cohesive campaign.
+While we shared ideas and feedback along the way, I led the strategy side of the project, shaping the campaign objective, cultural context, and core brand message.
+I examined cultural moments such as the erasure of LGBTQ+ identities and the misgendering of nonbinary public figures to ground our work in real-world relevance and highlight why meaningful representation matters.

-This project showcased my ability to collaborate effectively while driving the strategic vision, ensuring the final campaign was both empathetic and actionable.
+This project demonstrated my ability to collaborate effectively while leading the strategic vision, ensuring that the final campaign was not only inclusive and empathetic but also actionable and rooted in authentic representation.

 Created on: Canva